-Attachment 4 Information on investment in mainland China
+Attachment 3 Information on investments in mainland China

-Name of investee Method of Method Accumulated outflow of Net income Percentage of Investment Carrying amount of Cumulated inward company in mainland China Main business Total amount of Capital investment investments from Taiwan at beginning of the period Outflow Inflow investments from Taiwan at the end of the period investee o direct(indirect) ownership by the Company income (loss) (Note 2) investments at the end of the period (Note 2) emittance of earnings and limits on investment in Mainland China Note Taiyen (Xiamen) Operating various commodity sales and import and export business USD1,600 thousand 2 USD1,600 thousand - - USD1,600 thousand \$2,222 100% \$2,222 \$20,943 - (Note 5)
+Name of investee company in mainland China l Main business Total amount of Capital Method of Investment (Note 1) Outflow of investments from Taiwan at beginning of the period ow and outflow of from Taiwan Inflow Accumulated outflow of investments from Taiwan at the end of the period Net income (loss) of investee company Percentage of direct(indirect) ownership by the Company income (loss) Carrying amount of investments at the end of the period (Note 2) Cumulated inward remittance of earnings and limits on investment in mainland China Note Taiyen (Xiamen) Operating various commodity sales and import and export business USD1,600 thousand 2 USD1,600 thousand - - USD1,600 thousand \$2,222 100% \$2,222 \$20,943 - -

-Accu umulated outflow of investments in mainland China from Taiwan at the end of the period The amount of investment approved by the Investment Commission, MOEA According to the regulations of the Investment Commission, MOEA, about investments to mainland China \$49,136 (USD1,600 thousand) (Note 3) \$49,136 (USD1,600 thousand) (Note 3) Equity \$6,491,23960%=\$3,894,743 (Note 4)
+Accumulated outflow of investments in mainland China from Taiwan at the end of the period The amount of investment approved by the Investment Commission, MOEA According to the regulations of the Investment Commission, MOEA, about investments to mainland China \$49,136 (USD1,600 thousand) (Note 3) \$49,136 (USD1,600 thousand) (Note 3) Equity\$6,491,23960%=\$3,894,743 (Note 4)

-Note 1: Methods of investment are divided into the following three types; the table can be only noted with number:
+Note 1: Method of investments are divided into the following three types; the table can be only noted with number:

 - 1.Direct investment in mainland China. - 2.
-Through the third region entity: Taiyen Samoa indirectly invested in Taiyen Xiamen via investment in Taiyen Hong Kong. - 3.Other methods - Note 2: The financial statements of the investee company has been audited by the independent auditors of EY. - Note 3: The amount of NTD in the table was calculated with the exchange rate of 30.71 at the end of December 2023. - Note 4: According to 97.8.22 \ Licensing Measures for Engagement in the Mainland Area or Technology Cooperation\, \ Investment or Technology Cooperation Review Principles in the Mainland Area\ Amendments, investors' upper limit ratio of the investment cumulative amount in Mainland Area is: 60% of the net value or net value of the merger, whichever is higher. - Note 5: Had been eliminated in the preparation of consolidated financial statements.
+Through the third region entity: Taiyen Samoa indirectly invested in Taiyen Xiamen via investment in Taiyen Hong Kong. - 3.Other methods. - Note 2: The financial statements of the investee company has been audited by the independent auditors of EY. - Note 3: The amount of NTD in the table was calculated with the exchange rate of 30.71 at the end of December 2023. - Note 4: According to 97.8.22 "Licensing Measures for Engagement in the Mainland Area or Technology Cooperation", "Investment or Technology Cooperation Review Principles in the Mainland Area" Amendments, investors upper limit ratio of the cumulative investment amount in Mainland Area is: 60% of the net value or net value of the merger, whichever is higher.

-Attachment 5 Information on major shareholders
+Attachment 4 Information on major shareholders

-Shares Name of major shareholder Number of shares Ratio Ministry of Economic Affairs, R.O.C.
-77,768,272 38.88% Tung Wei Construction.
-Co., LTD. 10,000,000 5.00%
+Name of major shareholder Number of shares Ratio Ministry of Economic Affairs, R.O.C.
+77,768,272 38.88% Tung Wei Construction Co., LTD. 10,000,000 5.00%

-- Note 1: The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common shares and preferred shares that The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common shares and preferred shares that have been completed (including treasury shares) non-physical registration.
-As for there may be differences between recorded shares in the Company's financial report and actual shares completed and delivered shares to non-physical registration, this is due to different calculation basis. - Note 2: If the above-mentioned information is in the case of shareholders handing over shares to the trust, the individual account of the trustor who set up the trust account with the trustee should be disclosed.
-As for shareholders who declare insiders shareholding statement in accordance with the Securities and Exchange Act for holding more than 10% of the shares, it includes shares held personally and shares that are put into the trust and hold the right to exercise decision-making power over the trust property, etc. Please refer to the Market Observation Post System (MOPS) for more information on the insiders shareholding statement.
+Note 1: The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common shares and preferred shares that The shareholders information is mainly derived from the last business day of each quarter-end when shareholders hold more than 5% of the common shares and preferred shares that have been completed (including treasury shares) non-physical registration.
+As for there may be differences between recorded shares in the Company's financial report and actual shares completed and delivered shares to non-physical registration, this is due to different calculation basis.

+Note 2: If the above-mentioned information is in the case of shareholders handing over shares to the trust, the individual account of the trustor who set up the trust account with the trustee should be disclosed.
+As for shareholders who declare insiders shareholding statement in accordance with the Securities and Exchange Act for holding more than 10% of the shares, it includes shares held personally and shares that are put into the trust and hold the right to exercise decision-marking power over the trust property, etc. Please refer to the Market Observation Post System (MOPS) for more information on the insiders shareholding statement.